vacp2p/rfc-index/vac/raw/decentralized-messaging-ethereum.md

 #### update-ratchet

-This function generates the next update secret `I` for the group member `ID`.
+This function generates the next update secret `I_update` for the group member `ID`.
 The ratchet state is stored in `gamma.ratchet[ID]`.
 It is required to use a HMAC-based key derivation function HKDF to combine the ratchet state with an input, returning an update secret and a new ratchet state.